Who we are

 Chloé Pronovost-Morgan (she/her)

-Chloé is pursuing a path as a clinician-scientist in psychiatry, having recently graduated cum laude with an MSc in Cognitive and Clinical Neuroscience from Maastricht University, and currently pursuing a medical degree at McGill University.
-She is interested in providing holistic care that integrates both mind and body, and her research explores the extra-pharmacological determinants of healing.
-During her undergraduate studies in Honours Psychology, she co-founded Monthly Dignity, alongside her classmate Julia Coste, in an effort to tackle period poverty in her hometown of Montreal.
+Chloé is a resident physician in psychiatry, training at McGill University.
+She is interested in providing holistic care that integrates the mind and body, and conducts research on extra-pharmacological determinants of health.
+She co-founded Monthly Dignity during her undergraduate studies, in an effort to tackle period poverty in her hometown of Montreal.

 Kariane St-Denis (she/her)